Ford’s smart bed could save you from bed hogs, bad sleep, and possibly divorce

 With that brief, the Madrid-based designers came up with different solutions.
 Initially, they thought about dividing the interior of the mattress into two different platforms.
 If one of the partners moved into the other person’s space, his or her platform would automatically incline on the opposite direction, pushing the bed invader down the mattress hill to the other side of the bed.

 But they quickly realized that, to move a sleeping body, the inclination would have to be dangerously steep, and their objective was to make this useable in real life.
-So they finally arrived at a “way more complex but effective idea”–the infinite rolling mattress.
+GTB Associate Creative Director Marcos Almirante and Art Director Yan Cucco then pitched in with a “way more complex but effective idea”–the infinite rolling mattress.

 How would the bed detect motion?
 The designers initially thought about using a night-vision camera suspended on the ceiling, with computer software capable of tracking the position of the sleepers.
 This solution was deemed too creepy; nobody wants a camera over their bed.
 Finally, they decided to load the mattress with pressure sensors, which was a much cleaner solution too, since they are inside the bed and therefore invisible to the eye.